Contents

 - Gated access only - there is no anonymous public browsing; every account is approved against the Association's roster, and role-based permissions limit what each account can see.

-- Logical tenant isolation - the Association's data is segregated from every other organization on the platform, enforced server-side on every request and independently adversarially tested; only the platform operator has cross-tenant access for operations.
+- Logical tenant isolation - the Association's data is segregated from every other organization on the platform, enforced server-side on every request (tested internally for cross-tenant isolation; not yet independently audited by a third-party penetration test); only the platform operator has cross-tenant access for operations.

 - Hashed passwords - credentials are stored using PBKDF2-SHA256 with 100,000 iterations and a unique per-user salt, never in plain text, and Navecta never sees or retains the plaintext password.